ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `Reference Transcriptome`: the reference transcriptome that reads are aligned to (very big files on AWS S3 buckets)
 - `Chemistry`: the name of the 10x kit chemistry being used (e.g. 5-prime)
 - `HTO`: the name of the hash tag oligo (HTO) that is used to label this sample, the value will be `-` for a non-hashed sample
-- `Library Features`: this links a sample to its list of features in the [Library Features Table].
+- `Library Features`: this links a sample to its list of features in the [Library Features Spreadsheet].
 The value is `-` if we are not measuring any ADTs or HTOs

 This spreadsheet shows four biological samples that are being hashed into a single loading sample (`H1`).
 Each sample is labeled with a different HTO (e.g. `HTO-1`) and share a common list of `Library Features` (e.g. all ADTs and HTOs used in the loading sample `H1`).
 The `Loading Sample` column is used to link these samples to the `Library-Level Spreadsheet` - find all libraries derived from the loading sample `H1`.